withastro/docs/src/pages/en/guides/styling.md

 <MyComponent class="red">This will be red!</MyComponent>
 ```

-With this pattern, parents can style children components directly!
-Scoped styles can also be passed through the `class` prop as Astro attaches scoped classes like `astro-HHNQFKH6` internally.
+This pattern lets you style child components directly.
+Astro will pass the parent’s scoped class name (e.g. `astro-HHNQFKH6`) through the `class` prop automatically, including the child in its parent’s scope.

 :::note[Scoped classes from parent components]
 As the `class` prop contains scoped classes from the parent, it's recommended to create unique class names in the child component to prevent unintended style cascading from the parent component.